gundameedikiranmai/Bnew108/docs/greet.md

 }
 ```

+##### Display jobs
-- Display jobs: The ui has to show a carousel displaying the jobs as cards.
+The ui has to show a carousel displaying the jobs as cards.
 When user clicks "I'm intertested", the payload jobid should be sent as a message to chatbot, using the intent and entity values in the bot message.

 Bot message:
 ```